Reka Bread Recipe

 Long-Term Storage

-Freeze sliced bread in plastic wrap and a freezer bag for up to 3 months, thawing at room temperature.
+Freeze sliced bread in plastic wrap and a freezer bag for up to 3 months.
+Thaw at room temperature or toast directly from frozen for a fresh taste.

 Troubleshooting Common Issues